This article makes a case for having a vacation policy that is simple, sane and standard across the organization.

 For these reasons, I recommend this 25 vacation days per calendar year policy over so called “unlimited” policies.

 A clear, consistent and complete vacation policy like this is likely to lower administrative costs, make employees happier and increase productivity.
 It is also likely to make the company more attractive to potential hires and improve retention.

-- By full-time employee (FTE), I am referring to a person directly employed by the organization who is expected to work ~40 hour/week, typically on a Mon-Fri schedule. [↩]
+- By full-time employee (FTE), I am referring to a person directly employed by the organization who is expected to work ~40 hour/week, typically on a Monday through Friday schedule. [↩]

 - The Case for Vacation: Why Science Says Breaks Are Good for Productivity: article in The Atlantic [↩]